DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 and magazines in old times, the internet became from the outset a way for people to browse hundreds of databases with millions of users, filtering them by age, location, physical attractiveness, income, etc.
-They did it in the search for “Mr. or Ms. Right”.[^7_Casimiro_15] Then, in the beginning of the 21^st^ century, with the advent of more sophisticated computer software, began the age of the algorithm, allowing partners to find more compatible matches.
+They did it in the search for "Mr. or Ms. Right".[^7_Casimiro_15] Then, in the beginning of the 21st century, with the advent of more sophisticated computer software, began the age of the algorithm, allowing partners to find more compatible matches.
 The popularity of online dating sites seems to represent an unexpected and truly magical instrument to open up